-While there’s typically significant fanfare surrounding each Supreme Court term, the Court’s recent key decisions—on environmental issues, property rights, the administrative state, and school choice—were a decidedly mixed bag.
+While there’s typically significant fanfare surrounding each Supreme Court term, the Supreme Court’s latest decisions on environmental issues, property rights, the administrative state, and school choice were a decidedly mixed bag.

 Maui v.
 Hawaii Wildlife Fund